 Consulting:

-While I cannot reveal as much about these project as I had for others completed as part of my PhD, I can reveal what type of work I did and the approximate scope of the projects I worked on:
+While I cannot reveal as much about these projects as I have for others completed as part of my PhD, I can reveal what type of work I did and the approximate scope of the projects I worked on:

-Working writing NSF SBIR grant applications for a green Bioenergy start-up, which needed my help in organizing their thoughts and technical write up so that it would be easily understandable and pass back of the envelope tests by proffesionals and academics in related and tiertiary fields.
+Working on writing NSF SBIR grant applications for a green Bioenergy start-up, which needed my help in organizing their thoughts and technical write-up so that it would be easily understandable and pass back-of-the-envelope tests by professionals and academics in related and tertiary fields.

 Working with a Blockchain start up in evaluating the theory behind their technology, and further assisting them in writing NSF SBIR grant applications using these Ideas.